This CloudFormation stack is based on Amazon Linux 2 along with NICE-DCV software, enabling a full interactive Linux desktop over HTML5.

 - Support for up to 488GIB of memory, 96 vCPUs and 25 Gigabit network.

-- In progress - Nvidia Driver for GPU compute.
+- Nvidia Driver and CUDA 9.2 for GPU based compute.

 Click the following links to launch a streaming Desktop instance in your own AWS account via console and select Next to begin configuring Parameters for your desktop.
 Launching the Matlab stack will first require IMSS support to allow your AWS account access to the custom machine image.
-Please email a request, include your AWS account number to firstname.lastname@example.org.
-The base stack may be launched without any prior support request.
+Please email a request, include your AWS account number to email@example.com.
+The base stack may be launched without any prior support request and may be launched in any availability zone.
+Matlab machine image must be launched in US-WEST-2 availability zone.

 Click Next to confirm the self populated template link.